+Abstract.
 Conventional real-time coincidence systems use electronic circuitry to detect coincident pulses (hardware coincidence).
 In this work, a new concept of coincidence system based on real-time software (software coincidence) is presented.
-This system is based on the recurrent supervision of the Analog to Digital Converters status, which is described in detail.
-A prototype has been designed and built using a

-- low-cost development platform.
+This system is based on the recurrent supervision of the analogue-to-digital converters status, which is described in detail.
+A prototype has been designed and built using a low-cost development platform.
 It has been applied to two different experimental sets for cosmic ray muon detection.
 Experimental muon measurements recorded simultaneously using conventional hardware coincidence and our software coincidence system have been compared, yielding identical results.
-These measurements have been also validated using simultaneous neutron monitor observations.
+These measurements have also been validated using simultaneous neutron monitor observations.
 This new software coincidence system provides remarkable advantages such as higher simplicity of interconnection and adjusting.
-Thus, our system replaces, at least, three Nuclear Instrument Modules (NIM) required by conventional coincidence systems, reducing its cost by a factor of 40 and eliminating pulse delay adjustments. - 25
+Thus, our system replaces, at least, three Nuclear Instrument Modules (NIMs) required by conventional coincidence systems, reducing its cost by a factor of 40 and eliminating pulse delay adjustments.